Skip to main content

 You have your own prerequisites that set the framework for your performance.
 In competition with others, your emergency preparedness will be on.
 Your body will see the situation as dangerous, and sharpen all your senses so you can perform better.
 The problem occurs when this is extended over time.
 Therefore to lower your stress level it’s better to compare yourself to yourself.

 To most people, it can be useful to focus on feeling grateful for what you have and who you are.
 Through increased satisfaction with your life and yourself, the stress hormones will take a break, and you’ll feel more relaxed.
-A specific example is to have an own "thankfulness diary" where each night you can write down something you appreciate about yourself or your surroundings.
+A specific example is to have a "thankfulness diary" where each night you can write down something you appreciate about yourself or your surroundings.
 This can be extra important on the days you find it the most difficult to write something down because those are the days you might need it the most.
 Eventually, you get a nice collection of experiences and qualities you can remind yourself of, to draw attention away from what you don’t have, and who you’re not.

 Physical nearness

 Physical nearness can help reduce stress for a lot of people.
 A hug, stroking a pet, or even a warm glance, increases the level of "the well-being hormone" oxytocin in your body.
 This helps lower your blood pressure and gives you a feeling of belonging.
-This is the way that for example, a hug can lower your stress levels for a while.
+This is the way that, for example, a hug can lower your stress levels for a while.
 Both the one who touches, and the one being touched, releases oxytocin, so this is a win-win situation.

 Movement